 KNEE-DEEP IN GRIT (by STKreations)

 Give Shawn King a theme and a model and he’ll deliver you a deadset movie poster-level cover.
 To me, Shawn’s signature style is his angled typography and ability to create colour and movement while also ensuring a working cover from a sales perspective.
-His covers catch the eye for their movement and action, and he has a horde of fans in the dark fantasy and grimdark communities for a reason, and that’s because he consistently delivers cover of this level.
+His covers catch the eye for their movement and action, and he has a horde of fans in the dark fantasy and grimdark communities for a reason, and that’s because he consistently delivers cover of this level (Knee Deep in Grit).

 Soul Bound (by J.M Rising Horse Creations)